Jaddes/NetworkScanner/docs/icmp_details.md

 - Secure execution of system commands.
 - Capturing and analyzing the output of the `ping` command for better error handling.
 - Automatic detection of the operating system to adjust command parameters (`-c` for Linux/Unix and `-n` for Windows).
+- **User Input Feature**:
+  - The tool prompts the user to enter an IP address to ping.
+  - If no input is provided, the tool defaults to `8.8.8.8`.

 For more information, see the [README.md](README.md) file.